top of page

 It discusses intergenerational trauma, interpersonal and structural violence and -isms, and the need for a better system than the one we have in America.
 The music is within the Black musical canon, and it includes R&B, rock, blues, gospel, and pop music.

 It was part of the Page to Stage Festival at the Kennedy Center in November 2020.
 The musical then had a successful concert at NYC's own The Green Room 42 on February 6, 2023, as well as a full workshop at Round House Theatre in Bethesda, MD as part of their 2nd Annual National Capital New Play Festival from May 1-6, 2023.
-It was awarded a 2024 MAP Fund Grant and will have a developmental reading on February 3, 2025 at Caveat (21A Clinton Street, Manhattan, 10002).
-Please check out "Other Links" for a link to tickets!
+It was awarded a 2024 MAP Fund Grant, and Montague funded a developmental reading of this show on February 3, 2025 at Caveat in NYC.

 Playbill's Songwriter Series: Artemis Montague